 For every cubic foot of air that leaves a building, another cubic foot enters it:

 - The air entering a room is positive pressure; gaps and cracks in the building envelope introduce some positive pressure to your home.
 So does an open window on a hot day.

-- The air leaving a room is negative pressure; bath and kitchen fans are mechanical systems that take air out of your home, creating a negative pressure balance while they run.
+- The air leaving a room is negative pressure; bath and kitchen fans are mechanical systems that take the air out of your home, creating a negative pressure balance while they run.

 In conditioned spaces, we want to control where the air enters and leaves.
-That’s why we try to install ducts, supply registers, and return grilles as intelligently as possible.
+That’s why we try to install ducts, supply registers and return grilles as intelligently as possible.
 It’s also why we add mechanical ventilation systems to some homes.